moseskimc/price_prediction/README.md

 But we do observe fluctuations usually occur for lower total volume values (other numeric values such as total boxes show a similar behavior)

-Moreover, we examine any difference in means from region to region or province to province.
+Moreover, we examine any difference in means from region to region and province to province.
 One way to visualize the significance of t-tests is to plot boxplots as below.

 ![](resources/boxplotbycity.png)